499 (film)

-499 is a 2020 Mexican-American documentary hybrid film directed by Rodrigo Reyes.
+499 is a 2020 docudrama film straddling documentary and fiction, directed by Rodrigo Reyes.
 The film is a creative exploration of the legacy of colonialism in contemporary Mexico, 500 years after the Spanish conquest of the Aztec Empire.
 The film had its international premiere at the 2020 Tribeca Film Festival, where it won the best cinematography award in the documentary competition, as well as winning the Special Jury Award at Hot Docs the same year.
 It also won the EnergaCAMERIMAGE Golden Frog Prize for Best Docudrama.

 499 has received support from several organizations, including Sundance Institute, Tribeca Film Institute, and the Mexican Film Institute.

 Synopsis

-Mixing fictional and nonfictional elements, 499 explores the legacy of colonialism in contemporary Mexico, nearly five-hundred years after Hernán Cortés conquered the Aztec Empire.
+A Spanish conquistador is forced to return to modern Mexico and bear witness to the stories of victims of today's violence.
+Through surreal imagery and immersive storytelling, 499 explores the legacy of colonialism in contemporary Mexico, nearly five-hundred years after Hernán Cortés conquered the Aztec Empire.

 Release

 499 was shown at many film festivals including the Tribeca Film Festival in 2020.